 More information on Lower Gledhill Falls

-The walk to the top of the falls is an off-track walk.
+Both routes to the top and bottom of the falls are not formal or signposted trails.
 You don’t need any navigation skills as you’re following the creek, but it’s not suitable for young children and a bit of scrambling is required.
-Getting to the bottom of the falls requires some serious scrambling (and ideally some rope) if you are approaching from the top of the waterfall.
+Getting to the bottom of the falls requires some serious scrambling (and ideally some rope) if you are approaching from the top of the waterfall; the alternate trail is much easier and safer.

 Featured Guides